| Activities

 of McGill University and supported in part by

-* Building Democracy in Strange Places: The Cases of Georgia, Azerbaijan
+the IES. * Building Democracy in Strange Places: The Cases of Georgia, Azerbaijan

 and Chechnya